 Your goal is to tackle the most straightforward questions first, the ones that require only the main idea of the hypothesis.

 After you've finished the individual hypothesis questions, you can focus on the task you have left: comparing viewpoints between the hypotheses.
 Good news: Your earlier readings should have already given you enough information to ace these questions!
 If not, the notes you made will certainly help.
 Take a look at what you underlined in each hypothesis and always be aware of which hypotheses a question is mentioning — if there are three hypotheses given and a question only references two, you don't want to use the wrong information!
 (It's a good thing you labeled them before you even started, though, right?)

-Don’t let Conflicting Viewpoints throw you off the ACT Science section.
+Don't let Conflicting Viewpoints throw you off the ACT Science section.
 Just take my advice and remember to read one scientist at a time, so that you can better understanding their debate.
-If you want more inside tips like this, check out our book Cracking the ACT for help on every section of the test!
+If you want more inside tips like this, check out our book ACT Prep for help on every section of the test!
 You can also gain familiarity with these specific question and passage types by taking a practice test before the big day.